HenriqueSaKi/Automated-Screen-Setup/README.md

 - [Selenium](https://selenium-python.readthedocs.io/)

 ## Installation Guide :book:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Accessing Python or Visual Studio Code website, you can easily download it's executable file and install.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Accessing Python or Visual Studio Code website, you can easily download it's executable file and install.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Would you like to install it from you OS prompt?
 [Click here](./InstallationGuide.md) and follow the steps
 ## Links :link:
 ## Run Application :arrow_forward: